toptal/chewy/docs/indexing.md

 end
 ```

 So Chewy Crutches technology is able to increase your indexing performance in some cases up to a hundredfold or even more depending on your associations complexity.
+For another approach to import performance, see [Raw import](import.md#raw-import).

 ## Witchcraft technology